ibis-thome/js-pptx/README.md

 It can currently:
  * read an existing PPTX file
  * retain all existing content
- * add slides, shapes, charts, text, images and images
+ * add slides, shapes, charts, text, images, connections and comments
  * edit existing text fields
  * save as a PPTX file